-- For officers to purchase controlled substances during an undercover investigation. - For informants to purchase controlled substances, when establishing their reliability, or when needed to establish probable cause to obtain a search warrant. - For payment of admission, when required, to enter business establishments while conducting authorized investigations, or to pay for drinks and tips that are reasonable and necessary during the investigation. - For emergency travel that will be reimbursed to the Fund with City or Federal travel funds.
+- For officers to purchase controlled substances during an undercover investigation. - For informants to purchase controlled substances, when establishing their reliability, or when needed to establish probable cause to obtain a search warrant. - For payment of admission, when required, to enter business establishments while conducting authorized investigations, or to pay for reasonable and necessary expenses during any investigations. - For emergency travel that will be reimbursed to the Fund with City or Federal travel funds.